Flesinoxan

-Flesinoxan (DU-29,373) is a potent and selective 5-HT_{1A} receptor partial/near-full agonist of the phenylpiperazine class.
+Flesinoxan (developmental code name DU-29373) is a potent and selective 5-HT_{1A} receptor partial or near-full agonist of the phenylpiperazine class.
 Originally developed as a potential antihypertensive drug, flesinoxan was later found to possess antidepressant and anxiolytic effects in animal tests.
 As a result, it was investigated in several small human pilot studies for the treatment of major depressive disorder, and was found to have robust effectiveness and very good tolerability.
+It was also developed for treatment of anxiety disorders.
+The drug reached phase 3 clinical trials for anxiety disorders.
 However, due to "management decisions", the development of flesinoxan was stopped and it was not pursued any further.

-In patients, flesinoxan enhances REM sleep latency, decreases body temperature, and increases ACTH, cortisol, prolactin, and growth hormone secretion.
+In humans, flesinoxan enhances REM sleep latency, decreases body temperature, and increases ACTH, cortisol, prolactin, and growth hormone secretion.
+In addition, both flesinoxan and LY-178210 induce anxiety in humans.